A Fourth of July celebration wouldn't be complete without big bursts of colorful explosives lighting up the summer sky at dusk.

-But the coolest part are the metals that act as the colors.
-Some just heat up and cycle through red, orange, yellow, and white colors, depending how hot the explosion is.
+But the coolest part is the metals that act as the colors.
+Some just heat up and cycle through red, orange, yellow, and white, depending on how hot the explosion is.
 The heat makes the atoms inside the wire move faster and faster, causing the atoms to bump into each other more, which gives off light.
 If you can control the temperature of the firework, then you can pick the exact time you want that firework to be a certain color.

 But more commonly, fireworks create light by letting off specific colors that depend based on what metals you add to the mix.

 For a complete display, fireworks often mix different metals and metal salts to give you the vibrant, multicolored effects.
 Calcium salts will burn orange, while sodium salts will burn yellow.